Expungement

 • Two years for sentences not exceeding twelve months and those imposed for reckless offenses.

-• Ten years for serious penalties.
+• Ten years of severe penalties.

 The term is counted from the day following the day on which the penalty is extinguished.

-Sealing or expunging your record can effectively remove an arrest, charge or deposition from your criminal history and help avoid future problems in your personal and professional life.
+Sealing or expunging your record can effectively remove an arrest, charge, or deposition from your criminal history and help avoid future problems in your personal and professional life.

 Classification of penalties for expungement of criminal records